Helen Williams (Australian public servant): 1996 to 2009

 Williams retired from the Australian Public Service in 2009.
 The APS celebrated the 30th anniversary of her appointment in November 2015.

 Awards

 Williams was appointed an Officer of the Order of Australia in June 1993 for service to public administration, particularly in the areas of education and social welfare.
 In 2001, Williams was awarded the Centenary Medal "for service as Secretary, Department of Communications, Information Technology and the Arts".
 On Australia Day 2019, Williams was appointed a Companion of the Order of Australia "for eminent service to public administration through senior advisory roles, and to policy reform and innovative program delivery.".

 Private life

-In 1979, Williams married Friedrich Baron von Reibnitz (b.
-1942), a senior officer with the Australian Bureau of Statistics.
-He is an elder brother of Princess Michael of Kent and the only son of Günther Hubertus Freiherr von Reibnitz by his second wife, Countess Maria Anna Szapáry von Muraszombath, Széchysziget et Szapár (1911–1998).
+In 1979, Williams married Friedrich Baron von Reibnitz, a senior officer with the Australian Bureau of Statistics.
+He is an elder brother of Princess Michael of Kent and the only son of Günther Hubertus Freiherr von Reibnitz by his second wife, Countess Maria Anna Szapáry von Muraszombath, Széchysziget et Szapár.
+They have one daughter, born in 1986.